-D.C., White House officials begin talks on contact tracing efforts after outbreak
+D.C., White House officials begin talks on contact-tracing efforts after outbreak

 In addition to the 1,014 new reported infections Wednesday, the greater Washington region recorded 19 new virus-related fatalities.
 Virginia had 509 new cases and 12 deaths, and Maryland had 460 new cases and six deaths, while D.C. had 45 new cases and one death.

-The seven-day rolling average of new coronavirus infections across Virginia, Maryland and D.C. stood at 1,390 cases on Wednesday, ticking slightly downward this week after small increases last week.
+The seven-day rolling average of new coronavirus infections across Virginia, Maryland and D.C. stood at 1,390 cases Wednesday, ticking slightly downward this week after small increases last week.

-Julie Zauzmer, Erin Cox and Antonio Olivo contributed to this report.
+Erin Cox, Antonio Olivo and Julie Zauzmer contributed to this report.